TFM-Devs/MSDS-498-Group-Scaffold/README.md

 ![Group Pic 1](https://user-images.githubusercontent.com/67444022/119279351-02dc6a00-bbe0-11eb-88ea-db669ea04a54.PNG)

 Using AWS lambda the team created a lambda function that ran calls for RSI for a few different stocks.
 After some transformation the results were loaded into a .csv file that was automatically created in a Amazon S3 storage bucket.
-Below is a sample of code from this lambda function.
+Below is a sample of the python functions that were written to power the AWS lambda function.

 ![Group Pic 2](https://user-images.githubusercontent.com/67444022/119279640-db869c80-bbe1-11eb-82a3-7f50e53f4942.PNG)